| Size | Price | |

 Metabolism / Metabolites

-Icosan-1-ol is a long-chain primary fatty alcohol that is icosane in which one of the terminal methyl hydrogens is replaced by a hydroxy group.
-It has a role as a plant metabolite, a volatile oil component and a human metabolite.
-It is a long-chain primary fatty alcohol and an icosanol.
+Eicosanol (1-eicosanol) is a long-chain primary fatty alcohol formed by replacing a terminal methyl hydrogen atom in an eicosanol molecule with a hydroxyl group.
+It is a plant metabolite, a volatile oil component, and a human metabolite.
+It is both a long-chain primary fatty alcohol and an eicosanol.
+It has been reported that 1-eicosanol is found in Pyracantha angustifolia, Plumeria rubra, and several other organisms with relevant data.

 C20H42O